Skip to main content

 Moving Students Incrementally Through Academic Writing

-The most common thread we have found is that teachers who teach grades two, three, four, and five tend to, at varying degrees of complexity, have their students compose writing that does three basic things:
+The most common thread we have found is that teachers who teach grades 3 through 6 tend to, have their students compose writing that does three basic things:

 • It expresses a thesis, topic, or claim.